vfarcic/devops24/manuscript/06-jenkins-setup.md

 * [kops-ip.sh](https://gist.github.com/7ee11f4dd8a130b51407582505c817cb): **kops in AWS** with 3 t2.small masters and 2 t2.medium nodes spread in three availability zones, with **nginx Ingress**, with **tiller**, and with `LB_IP` variable set to the IP retrieved by pinging ELB's hostname.
 The Gist assumes that the prerequisites are set through [Appendix B](#appendix-b).
 * [minishift-ip.sh](https://gist.github.com/fa902cc2e2f43dcbe88a60138dd20932): **minishift** with 3 CPUs, 3 GB RAM, with version 1.16+, with **tiller**, and with `LB_IP` variable set to the VM created by minishift.
 * [gke-ip.sh](https://gist.github.com/3e53def041591f3c0f61569d49ffd879): **Google Kubernetes Engine (GKE)** with 3 n1-highcpu-2 (2 CPUs, 1.8 GB RAM) nodes (one in each zone), and with **nginx Ingress** controller running on top of the "standard" one that comes with GKE, with **tiller**, and with `LB_IP` variable set to the IP of the external load balancer created when installing nginx Ingress.
 We'll use nginx Ingress for compatibility with other platforms.
 Feel free to modify the YAML files and Helm Charts if you prefer NOT to install nginx Ingress.

-We'll need a few files from the *go-demo-3* repository you cloned in one of the previous chapter.
-To be on the safe side, please merge it the upstream.
-If you forgot the commands, they are available in the [go-demo-3-merge.sh gist](https://gist.github.com/171172b69bb75903016f0676a8fe9388).

 Now we're ready to install Jenkins.